dojitza/dojitza.github.io/_posts/2024-3-31-Give-us-the-unsubscribe-button-and-we-will-subscribe.md

 ---
-Title: Subscriptions suck
+Title: Give us the unsubscribe button and we will subscribe
 tags:
 toc: false
 published: true
 ---

+Dark patterns in subscriptions have become a huge problem.
+ICPEN reports that at least *75%* of companies emply at least one dark pattern in marketing of their subscription services - https://icpen.org/news/1360
-Dark patterns in subscriptions are a huge problem.
-I believe that they alone have already cost the consumer facing industry billions in potential revenue.
+On a purely personal opinion level, I believe that they alone have already cost the consumer facing industry billions in potential revenue.

 To unsubscribe from a service, you often have to do one or multiple of: